nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Higher Order Notes.md

 - [[Niklas Luhmann]] had index cards which served as higher order notes
 - [[Nick Milo]] came up with the term MOC's

+### What do they help with?
 - They can help you to overcome [[Mental Squeeze Points]]
+- They can be used as rapid ideation chambers
+- MOC's are ideation accelerators